-Multisets, with sets and sequences, are called monoidal collections because they can be built as a monoid with operator join.
-A sequence corresponds to a join operation that has no special property except associativity, multisets are obtained with an associative and commutative join, and sets when the join operator is associative, commutative and idempotent.
-The join operator with its properties induces the topology of the collection and the neighborhood relationship: the linear graph for sequences and the complete graph for sets and multisets.
+Multisets, along with sets and sequences, are called monoidal collections because they can be built as monoids equipped with the join operator.
+A sequence corresponds to a join operation that has no special property except associativity; multisets are obtained with an associative and commutative join; and sets when the join operator is associative, commutative and idempotent.
+The join operator with its properties induces the topology of the collection and its associated neighborhood relationship.
+It is a linear graph for sequences and a complete graph for sets and multisets.

 We write a::m to add a value a in a monoidal collection m.
-The notations seq:(), bag:() and set:() refer to the empty sequence, the empty multiset and the empty set respectively.
+The notations seq:(), bag:() and set:() refer to the empty sequence, the empty multiset and the empty set, respectively.